sapcc/maia/docs/developers-guide.md

  denoted by name: `projectname@domainname`.
 To disambiguate scoping by project-id and domain-name, the domain is always prefixed with `@`.

+ #### Application Credential Authentication

+ Maia also supports authentication with application credentials.
+In order to use application credentials you must supply an application credential secret in conjunction with either an application credential ID, or an application credential name and an openstack username.

+ The scope of the authentication for application credentials will be determined by the project in which the application credentials were created.

+ Application credential authentication is also supported through the following header fields:
+     'X-Application-Credential-Id'
+     'X-Application-Credential-Name'
+     'X-Application-Credential-Secret'

 #### Variants

 This scheme expands into five variants to express username and authorization scope: